SRDJ7/KnowHive-Frontend/README.md

 #### KnowHive Backend Github repository ####
 To access the KnowHive backend code [Click Here](https://github.com/SRDJ7/KnowHive-Backend)

+### Frontend Hosting ###
+Our React frontend is hosted on Apache2, a web server, making it accessible to users at `https://knowhive.centralindia.cloudapp.azure.com/`.
+The deployment involves placing our React files in a designated directory on an Azure Virtual Machine with the following specifications:
+* Operating System: Linux (Ubuntu 22.04)
+* Size: Standard D2as v4 (2 vCPUs, 8 GiB memory)
+* Disk Storage: Premium SSD LRS (30 GiB)

+Apache's Virtual Host is set up to point to the React files on this VM, allowing users to access our React app seamlessly.

+Let's Encrypt SSL Certificates, obtained through Certbot, enhance security by automating SSL protection for communication between users and Apache2.
+These certificates automatically renew, ensuring uninterrupted SSL security.

+Apache2 serves as a reverse proxy for our backend (Flask API), forwarding user requests while handling SSL encryption.
+Users securely access our application via HTTPS, while Apache2 communicates with the backend using regular HTTP, simplifying SSL complexities.

+Additionally, Apache2 automatically redirects HTTP requests to HTTPS, seamlessly directing users to the secure version of our application at `https://knowhive.centralindia.cloudapp.azure.com/`.
+This contributes to an overall safer browsing experience on our Azure VM-hosted React frontend.

 ## Glimpse of KnowHive UI ##

 <p align="center">